Hausdorff dimension of Gauss--Cantor sets and two applications to classical Lagrange and Markov spectra: Algorithm for computing the Hausdorff dimension

 Furthermore, the matrix~$B^t$ is even larger and requires much more space as it is not a binary matrix and its values need to be computed with higher accuracy.
 Typically we would like to work with~$128$ bits precision, so for modest values of $n = 17$ and $m=6$ it would require $1512$GB just to store.

 A final complication is that the computation of the eigenvector of a huge matrix with high accuracy is also very time-consuming in practice.
-The best method here for us would be the power method, which has complexity of the matrix multiplication and depending on the realisation, but is no less than $O(n^{2.5})$.
+The best method here for us would be the power method, which has complexity of the matrix multiplication.
+The latter depends on the realisation, but is no less than $O(n^{2.5})$.

 \end{remark}

 In the remainder of the section we explain how to refine the basic algorithm to make it more practical.